Guides Training Equipment Wrist Wraps

 You can reduce risk while building strength in the joints and – for beginners – it can prevent dangerous positions while you build better technique.

-Benefit 3: Helping Maintain Proper Wrist Position
+✅ Helping Maintain Proper Wrist Position

 Wrist wraps also prevent unwanted wrist flexion and extension so that the body compensates in the right places.

 I believe good wrist and hand position is the key to improving front rack for cleans and front squats.
 It is also perfect for maintaining good positions in the jerk and push press.
-This is why I often have athletes use straps for front squats and other exercises: the front rack is a foundation.
+This is why I often have athletes use wraps for front squats and other exercises: the front rack is a foundation.

-Remember: you should only use wrist wraps in an exercise if you have the proper shoulder and wrist mobility to do so safely.
+You should only use wrist wraps in an exercise if you have the proper shoulder and wrist mobility to do so safely.
 Wrist wraps are not a tool to ignore bad mobility or weak wrists.
 Develop good strength and control as well as using wrist wraps!

 Do Wrist Wraps Help Wrist Pain?